-Other common plants used in a native home garden are ‘Pincushions‘, succulents and banksias.
+Other common plants used in a native home garden are ‘Pincushions‘, succulents, and banksias.

 Floral Garden Designs

 If you’re looking to fill your garden with lots of flowers, keep in mind that some have more nectar than others.
-Knowing which ones is important so that you can attract bees, and have them pollinate each flower.
+Knowing which ones are important so that you can attract bees, and have them pollinate each flower.
 Specifically, you should consider buying such flowers from the daisy family, mints, rosemary, pineapple sage, lavender, basil, and any flower from the carrot family.

 Keep in mind that bees are partial to blue, and yellow, flowers.
 So, getting them will attract more bees.
 Consequently, they will also attract other insects that can help your garden.
-Remember, certain insects will eliminate unwanted bugs, and other problems that can hurt your garden.
+Remember, certain insects will eliminate unwanted bugs and other problems that can hurt your garden.
 So, consider all the facts before your purchase.

 Minimalist Garden Designs

 While some gardeners want to create a visual feast for the eyes, others may want to keep it simple.
 For those that want a no-frills garden, there is still plenty of plants to choose from.
-For example, the Tree Aloe will create an impact without being overbearing.
+For example, Tree Aloe will create an impact without being overbearing.
 They can tolerate droughts, but need to be kept in warm areas.

 Of course, frangipani trees are great for a simple look that produces a tropically-scented bloom.
 They lose their leaves in the winter.
 However, their summer fragrance is worth it.
 Remember to keep them in a cool area or by a north-facing wall.

-Birch trees are also perfect for the winter time.
+Birch trees are also perfect for the wintertime.
 They are deciduous trees with silvery-white trunks that give off a holiday vibe.
 Remember to plant them in groups, and with a low ground cover to draw attention to their tree trunks.